-3. Optionally, the VPLMN AMF may check whether the mobile base station relay is authorized to operate as a relay on behalf of the VPLMN.
+4. The VPLMN AMF performs UE registration and may further check whether the mobile base station relay is authorized to operate as a relay in the VPLMN.

-4. If the AMF determines that the mobile base station relay is authorized to operate as a relay on behalf of the VPLMN, the AMF sends a Registration Accept message to the mobile base station relay.
+5. If the AMF determines that the mobile base station relay is authorized to operate as a relay in the VPLMN, the AMF sends a Registration Accept message to the mobile base station relay.

-5. The mobile base station relay performs an IAB inter-donor full migration procedure, where the source donor CU is in the HPLMN and the target donor CU is in the VPLMN.